 Companies interested in submitting an application to the ETF, must submit an electronic application through the Michigan Emerging Technologies Fund web site at www.mietf.org.
 A summary of the application and award process is as follows:

-To receive an ETF Commitment Letter, the Company must request the Letter no later than 10 business days before the federal submission deadline.
+2. To receive an ETF Commitment Letter, the Company must request the letter no later than 10 business days before the federal submission deadline.

-The MI-SBTDC will review the application to determine eligibility.
-A Company that meets the eligibility requirements and submits a complete application will receive an ETF Commitment Letter from the MI-SBTDC within five (5) business days of the ETF application.
+3. The MI-SBDC will review the application to determine eligibility.
+A Company that meets the eligibility requirements and submits a complete application will receive an ETF Commitment Letter from the MI-SBDC within five (5) business days of the ETF application.

-Upon receiving a Commitment Letter from the MI-SBTDC, the Company may include the Letter in its SBIR/STTR proposal to the appropriate federal agency.
+4. The Company may include the letter in its SBIR/STTR proposal to the appropriate federal agency.

-ETF submissions received after the federal SBIR/STTR submission deadline will not be accepted.
+5. ETF applications received after the federal SBIR/STTR submission deadline will not be accepted.

-If a Company is successful in receiving an SBIR/STTR award, it must submit the following documents to the MI-SBTDC:
+If a Company is successful in receiving an SBIR/STTR award, it must submit the following documents to the MI-SBDC:

-Proof in the form of an executed SBIR/STTR contract, grant, or cooperative agreement between the federal agency and the Company;
+1. Proof in the form of an executed SBIR/STTR contract/grant between the federal agency and the Company;

-Upon receiving the required documents from the Company, the MI-SBTDC will send an Emerging Technology Fund Award Agreement to the Company.
-Upon receipt of a signed Agreement, the MI-SBTDC will disburse the applicable amount of ETF Funds to the Company.
+Upon receiving the required documents from the Company, the MI-SBDC will send an Emerging Technology Fund Award Agreement to the Company.
+Upon receipt of a signed Agreement, the MI-SBDC will disburse an ETF award to the Company.

-ETF Funds may only be used for commercialization purposes.
-Expenses used for commercialization purposes include, but are not limited to, purchase of equipment, legal costs (intellectual property protection, employee agreements, licensing agreements, etc.), sales and marketing costs (reasonable travel, trade shows, advertising, market studies, etc.), business planning costs, human resource development costs, and fundraising costs.
+ETF awards may only be used for commercialization of the technology sponsored under the SBIR/STTR Agreement.
+Expenses used for such commercialization purposes include, but are not limited to, purchase of equipment, legal costs (intellectual property protection, employee agreements, licensing agreements, etc.), sales and marketing costs (reasonable travel, trade shows, advertising, market studies, etc.), business planning costs, human resource development costs, and fundraising costs.
 For an STTR federal award, ETF Funds will only be provided to the Company and may not be shared with the research institute under any circumstances.

-On an annual basis for five (5) years following the receipt of the ETF award, ETF Award Recipients will be required to provide the MI-SBTDC with a short summary report describing specific results of the work funded, documenting expenditures made with the matching award, and forecasting the next steps of the project.
-The report will include revenue, the number of jobs created, the number of patents submitted, and the number of patents issued resulting from the project.
-ETF Award Recipients are expected to accommodate reasonable requests by the MI-SBTDC staff for site visits.
+On an annual basis for five (5) years following the receipt of an ETF award, ETF Award Recipients will be required to provide the MI-SBDC with a short summary report describing specific results of the work funded, documenting expenditures made with the matching award, and forecasting the next steps of the project.
+The report will include capital raised, revenue, number of jobs created, number of jobs retained, number of commercialized products, number of patents submitted, and number of patents issued resulting from the project.
+ETF Award Recipients are expected to accommodate reasonable requests by the MI-SBDC staff for site visits.
 ETF Award Recipients must file timely reports to remain eligible to participate in the ETF program.